digitaldelinquent/dotfiles/README.md

 # Dotfiles

-These dotfiles use homebrew and pacman to install all cli-based tooling.
+These dotfiles use homebrew and pacman to install all cli-based tooling (install scripts coming soon).
 Please use your systems package manager or something like flatpak for everything else.

 1. Install all cli-based packages by running `brew bundle install` to re-install all the packages listed in the brewfile